ibm-cloud-docs/assistant/dialog-actions.md

     - `<type>`: Indicates the type of call to make.
 Choose from the following types:

-      - **client**: Sends a message response with programmatic call information in a standardized format that your external client application understand.
+      - **client**: Sends a message response with programmatic call information in a standardized format that your external client application understands.
 Your client application must use the provided information to run the programmatic call or function, and return the result to the dialog.
 The JSON object in the response body specifies the service or function to call, any associated parameters to pass with the call, and the format of the result to send back.

       - **cloud_function**: Calls a {{site.data.keyword.openwhisk_short}} action (one or more) directly.
 You must define the action itself separately by using {{site.data.keyword.openwhisk}}.
 For more information, see [Creating an action](dialog-actions.html#create-action).
 (This type used to be named **server**.
 The **server** type continues to be supported.)